brettz9/asyouwish/README.md

 in addon code--e.g., is XPCNativeWrapper available through require('chrome')?
 3. Settle on sync or async API (probably async)?
 If do sync, should we allow postMessage to notify site of approval or allow callback for continued execution when not set yet (or just errBack with a new mode)?
+Or do as we currently do and refresh the window when the user approves.
+Should we allow the first required object to be returned synchronously in asynchronous calls?
 4. Integrate with [requireJS](http://requirejs.org/) as plugin or even make API the same (and handle non-plugin requiring) so additional script not needed.
 Use with [my shim plugin](https://github.com/brettz9/asyouwish/wiki),